Quantum Algorithm for the Fixed-Radius Neighbor Search: Discussion and Conclusions

 In future research more efficient state preparation algorithms will be investigated.
-Domain decomposition strategies may offer computational advantages, though at the cost of requiring multiple circuit implementations.
-Additionally, detailed studies of specific applications—such as cosmological simulations or molecular dynamics may be used to validate the algorithm's practical utility.
+As anticipated, a more detailed study on domain decomposition strategies may offer computational advantages, though at the cost of requiring multiple circuit implementations.
+Additionally, detailed studies of specific applications, such as cosmological simulations or molecular dynamics as well as flows on dynamic porous media may be used to validate the algorithm's practical utility.
 Understanding error propagation and developing robust mitigation strategies will be considered in future studies.
 QFRANS represents a promising foundation for quantum algorithms addressing neighbor search problems.
 This work suggests that quantum computing may offer genuine advantages in computational domains where classical methods face fundamental memory hierarchy limitations rather than purely algorithmic constraints.